enthusiast17/rsschool-cv/cv.md

 ---
 ### Summary
 I am an enthusiastic and curious person.
-I've never explore frontend development.
+I've never explored frontend development.
 So the `RS School` is really good start for me.
 Also, I am interested in dev tools.
-I think, javascript language will help me to create some dev tools and scripts.
+I think, JavaScript language will help me to create some dev tools and scripts.
 I hope I will get a good experience.
 Good luck to me.

 ---
 ### Skills